scholarslab/gitpractice/Praxis2020.md

 ## Who makes the best tacos in town?
 * Shane: Tacos Gomez for carne asada, Cafe Andrade for al pastor.
 * Brandon: I will defer to Shane's clear authority in this matter.
-LIAR I NEVER SAID THIS
 * Aaron: La Michoacana Tacqueria is the bessst!
 * Crystal: When I ate meat I loved El Tako Nako's lengua tacos.
 Currently big fan of Michoacana Taqueria's veg tacos.
 * Elise: I don't believe in tacos outside of Texas